About Us | Texas Tech University Health Sciences Center

 TTUHSC - Permian Basinadrian.billings@ttuhsc.edu

-Michael Blanton, PhD
+Michael Blanton, Ph.D.

 Senior Associate Dean-Graduate School of Biomedical Sciences, Professor of Pharmacology and Neuroscience